UW-GDA/seattle-micromobility/README.md

 **Problem Statement**
 1. **Where** do e-scooter and bike share trips cluster, and do these align with collision-prone zones?
-2. **How** do factors like slope, proximity to transit, or land use affect micromobility usage and collision risk?
+2. **How** do factors like slope, proximity to infracstructure, or land use affect micromobility usage and crash risk?

 **Objectives**
 1. **Spatiotemporal Patterns**
     - Identify ridership peaks (daily/weekly/seasonal) and produce usage hotspot maps.
 2. **Collision Hotspots**
-    - Detect VRU collision clusters using kernel density or Density-Based Spatial Clustering of Applications with Noise (DBSCAN) to compare with usage patterns.
+    - Detect VRU collision clusters using Kernel Density Estimation (KDE) to compare with usage patterns.
 3. **Geographic Factors**
     - Integrate slope or land-use data to see how terrain/environment shapes micromobility usage and collisions.